-- By using packages that allow you to write CUDA-like kernels. - We won't have time to cover that here. - Using a formalism that uses GPUs in its implementation, e.g. Tensorflow. - If a package supports this, great, use it, but it doesn't change how you use it.
+By using packages that allow you to write CUDA-like kernels.

+We won't have time to cover that here, but check out Numba.

+Using a formalism that uses GPUs in its implementation, e.g. Tensorflow.

+If a package supports this, great, use it, but it doesn't change how you use it.